Do I take all 6 prednisone pills at once on the first day?

-Prednisone - if my prescription says take 6 pills on the first day do I take all 6 at once?
+If my prescription says take 6 x 10mg pills on the first day do I take all 6 at once?

 Prednisone is a type of medicine known as a corticosteroid or steroid.
 It is used to treat a wide range of conditions including allergies, blood disorders, skin diseases, infections, certain cancers and to prevent organ rejection after a transplant.